abiralneupane/Idle-User-Logout/README.md

 Once you reach Idle User Logout Page, you can setup behavior of the plugin for each user\'s role.

+The plugin also checks from server end.
+So even if the user closes the browser, the timer goes on.
+And if the timer exceeds, it will execute the actions defined in admin end ( still in beta ).

 If there is any problem, or need any help, we can give you a helping hand.

 Download this plugin from WordPress Repository: https://wordpress.org/plugins/idle-user-logout/